Business Ethics and Transparency

 In addition, IRPC contributes to national and international associations and organizations in order to advocate for public policies and regulations that enhance sustainability practices, and assist policymakers through experience and information sharing of either internal or external trends regarding sustainability.
 However, IRPC established an Anti-corruption Policy to clarify its position as politically neutral, which means it does not directly or indirectly support any political parties or politicians, but fully supports compliance with the law and democratic rule.
 Even though the Board, executives, and employees have legal rights and political freedom, harming IRPC’s reputation and businesses is strictly prohibited.
 For more information, please visit Corporate Governance Handbook, Section 3 Anti-corruption Policy, page 20-21.

-Historical data for the past 4 years of IRPC’s monetary contribution to organizations that relate to trade associations or tax-exempt groups shown in the table below.
+Historical data for the past 4 years of IRPC’s monetary contribution to organizations that relate to trade associations or tax-exempt groups shown in the table below, the scope of contribution covers 100% of total revenues.

 |Type of Organization||Name of Organization||Amount Paid (THB)||Total Amount (THB)|